Bleuje/interactive-physarum/README.md

 ## Interactive physarum

-Interactive physarum/organic simulations, for an installation with gamepad control, but you can also try it out with mouse and keyboard.
+Interactive physarum/organic simulations, mostly for an installation with gamepad control — but you can also try it with mouse and keyboard.
+It’s not meant to be scientific, but rather playful and aesthetically pleasing.

-It is implemented with openFrameworks and the simulations run on GPU with compute shaders.
-It runs at 60 fps on a RTX 2060 GPU, with more than 5M particles.
 See [how to compile and run](https://github.com/Bleuje/interactive-physarum/tree/main?tab=readme-ov-file#how-to-compile-and-run) section to run it yourself.

 Please check out 36 Points by Sage Jenson (mxsage) first: https://www.sagejenson.com/36points/ Press 0-9, A-Z for different Points (different simulation parameters).